Federal Motor Carrier Safety Administration (FMCSA), DOT.

 Notice and request for comments.

-In accordance with the Paperwork Reduction Act of 1995, FMCSA announces its plan to submit the Information Collection Request (ICR) described below to the Office of Management and Budget (OMB) for review and approval.
-The FMCSA requests approval to revise and extend an information collection (IC) entitled, “Training Certification for Entry-Level Commercial Motor Vehicle (CMV) Operators,” that relates to the prerequisite training requirements for drivers of vehicles for which a commercial driver's license (CDL) is required.
-On May 23, 2007, FMCSA published a Federal Register notice allowing for a 60-day comment period on the ICR.
-No comments were received.
+In accordance with the Paperwork Reduction Act of 1995, FMCSA announces its plan to submit the Information Collection Request (ICR) described below to the Office of Management and Budget (OMB) for its review and approval and invites public comment.
+FMCSA requests approval to revise an ICR titled “Training Certification for Entry-Level Commercial Motor Vehicle Operators,” which will now be used to register providers of entry-level driver training and to provide State Drivers' Licensing Agencies with information on individuals who have completed said training.
+If approved, this revision would obviate the need for FMCSA to seek renewal on the ICR.

 FOR FURTHER INFORMATION CONTACT: